AdobeDocs/workfront.de-DE/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/send-to-aem.md

 product-area: documents;workfront-integrations
 navigation-topic: adobe-workfront-for-experince-manager-asset-essentials
 title: Senden eines Dokuments an Experience Manager Assets oder Assets Essentials
-description: Sie können Dokumente von Workfront an Experience Manager Assets oder Assets Essentials senden.
-Dokumente, die von Workfront hochgeladen und an Assets Essentials gesendet wurden, werden weiterhin für den gesamten Dokumentspeicher gezählt.
-Assets, das über Assets Essentials verknüpft ist, wird nicht für den gesamten Speicher angerechnet.
+description: You can send documents from Workfront to Experience Manager Assets or Assets Essentials.
+Documents uploaded and sent from Workfront to Assets Essentials still count against your overall document storage.
+Assets linked from Assets Essentials don't count towards overall storage.
 author: Courtney
 feature: Digital Content and Documents, Workfront Integrations and Apps
 exl-id: 7942e77b-9466-4dff-9737-97b17647ac48
-source-git-commit: 430751f0e38c6c45145c965398990ee3652f36fe
+source-git-commit: 90eb99fa46e706a53427f995d484e2fb42e9c293
 workflow-type: tm+mt
-source-wordcount: '868'
+source-wordcount: '923'
-ht-degree: 0%
+ht-degree: 9%

 ---

 # Senden eines Dokuments an Experience Manager Assets oder Assets Essentials

-Sie können Dokumente von Workfront an Experience Manager Assets oder Assets Essentials senden.
-Dokumente, die von Workfront hochgeladen und an Assets Essentials gesendet wurden, werden weiterhin für den gesamten Dokumentspeicher gezählt.
-Assets, das über Assets Essentials verknüpft ist, wird nicht für den gesamten Speicher angerechnet.

-Für Assets, die über diese Integration an Experience Manager gesendet werden, gilt eine Größenbeschränkung von **5 GB**.

-In der Vorschau-Umgebung sind für Assets, die über diese Integration an Experience Manager gesendet werden, Größenbeschränkungen von **30 GB** vorgesehen.

-Metadatenfelder werden zuerst zugeordnet, wenn Sie ein Asset von Workfront an Experience Manager Assets oder Assets Essentials senden.
-Alle Metadaten, die für die Zuordnung übergeordneter Objekte konfiguriert wurden, werden ebenfalls gesendet.
-Weitere Informationen zum Konfigurieren der Metadatenzuordnung finden Sie unter [Konfigurieren der Experience Manager Assets as a Cloud Service-Integration](/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md) oder [Konfigurieren der Experience Manager Assets Essentials-Integration](/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/setup-asset-essentials.md).
+You can send documents from Workfront to Experience Manager Assets or Assets Essentials.
+Documents uploaded and sent from Workfront to Assets Essentials still count against your overall document storage.
+Assets linked from Assets Essentials don&#39;t count towards overall storage.

+Assets sent to Experience Manager through this integration have a size limit of **5 GB**.

+In the Preview environment, Assets sent to Experience Manager through this integration have a size limit of **30 GB**.

+>[!NOTE]
+>
+>Diese Funktion ist im Bereich Neue Dokumente nicht verfügbar.<br>
+>Wenn Ihr Unternehmen Enterprise-Speicher verwendet, wird der Bereich „Neue Dokumente“ angezeigt, wenn Sie auf Dokumente in Workfront zugreifen.
+From there, you can send assets to Experience Manager Assets.
+Weitere Informationen finden Sie unter [Verwenden von Adobe Experience Manager mit der Frame.io-Integration](/help/quicksilver/review-and-approve-work/native-integrations/frame-io/use-aem-with-frame.md).

+## Metadaten

+Metadata fields are first mapped when you send an asset from Workfront to Experience Manager Assets or Assets Essentials.
+Any metadata configured to map for parent objects is sent as well.
+For more information on configuring metadata mapping, see [Configure the Experience Manager Assets as a Cloud Service integration](/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md) or [Configure the Experience Manager Assets Essentials integration](/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/setup-asset-essentials.md).

 >[!INFO]
 >
->**Beispiel** Wenn Sie zum ersten Mal ein an eine Aufgabe angehängtes Asset senden, werden die Aufgabenmetadaten Experience Manager Assets oder Assets Essentials sowie alle zugeordneten Metadaten aus übergeordneten Objekten wie einem Projekt, einem Portfolio und einem Programm zugeordnet.
+>**Example** When you first send an asset attached to a task, the task metadata maps to Experience Manager Assets or Assets Essentials as well as any mapped metadata from parent objects such as a project, portfolio, and program.

 ## Zugriffsanforderungen

-+++ Erweitern Sie , um die Zugriffsanforderungen für die -Funktion in diesem Artikel anzuzeigen.
++++ Erweitern, um die Zugriffsanforderungen für die in diesem Artikel beschriebene Funktionalität anzuzeigen.

 <table style="table-layout:auto">
  <col>